A best practise approach to business survival.

 If you are able to work from home you can instantly reduce your impact on the environment, simply by reducing the number of trips you make per year.
 This will save you a lot of money but you will use more energy at home.
 You can claim about 10% of the total cost of utilities, as an expense from your business tax bill.

 We chose to get our energy from a supplier that only supplies electricity from renewable sources, wind, solar, hydro, biomass and tidal.
 You can choose your preferred source, we chose solar.
-We have a referral code that will get you £40 off your bill and £40 off of ours, So Energy if you choose to switch.
+We have a referral code that will get us £50 off both our bills, Octopus Energy if you choose to switch.

 The big thing here, is that everything you do to make your home more sustainable, makes your business more sustainable too.